mw-orcl/Move_Improve/lab800/content.md

 ​	1.
 Open a SQL Developer connection to your ATP

 ​	2.
-From SQL Developer worksheet, check your core count by typing in the worksheet
+From SQL Developer worksheet, check your cpu count by typing in the worksheet

 ```
 show parameter cpu